-(iii) A breakdown, showing the level and mix of each individual Director's and key executive's remuneration in FY2019 is reflected in the section on "Disclosure on Directors' and Key Executives' Remuneration".

-(iv) The Sunpower Employee Share Option Scheme 2015 was approved and adopted by the shareholders of the Company at a special general meeting held on 29 April 2015.
+- (iii) A breakdown, showing the level and mix of each individual Director's and key executive's remuneration in FY2020 is reflected in the section on "Disclosure on Directors' and Key Executives' Remuneration". - (iv) The Sunpower Employee Share Option Scheme 2015 ("ESOS 2015") was approved and adopted by the shareholders of the Company at a special general meeting held on 29 April 2015.

 On 19 May 2015, the Company granted a total of 59,220,000 share options at an exercise price of \$\$0.116.
+According to the ESOS 2015, in the case of an option granted to the Group's employee (including an Executive Director) at an exercise price which is at a discount to the market price, the commencement date of such option period shall take place after the second (2nd) anniversary of the date of grant, and shall expire no later than the tenth (10th) anniversary of the date of grant of the option.

-These share options are exercisable at any time two (2) years after the date of grant and expire no later than the tenth anniversary of the date of grant.
-Of the total of 59,220,000 share options granted on 19 May 2015, 5,922,000 share options were granted to Mr. Guo Hong Xin, executive Director and controlling shareholder of the Company; 8,968,000 share options were granted to Mr. Ma Ming, executive Director and controlling shareholder of the Company; and the remaining 44,330,000 share options were granted to the employees of the Group.
-As of 31 December 2019, an aggregate of 54,191,000 ordinary shares were issued and allotted pursuant to the exercise of options under the Sunpower Employee Share Option Scheme 2015.
+Of the total of 59,220,000 share options granted on 19 May 2015, 5,922,000 share options were granted to Mr Guo, Executive Director and controlling shareholder of the Company; 8,968,000 share options were granted to Mr Ma Ming, Executive Director and controlling shareholder of the Company in 2015; and the remaining 44,330,000 share options were granted to the employees of the Group.